Arm Mbed Linux OS

 - A new reference about partition layout.

-The full release note is available to users who have access to our limited preview repository.
+The full release note is available on our public preview repository.